AyeCode/invoicing/readme.txt

 * Discounts only usable once if a maximum use count is set - FIXED
 * Remove jQuery block ui dependancy - CHANGED
 * City not showing on invoice edit metabox - FIXED
+* Price inclusive of tax does not update the subtotal on the invoice - FIXED

 = 2.1.1 =
 * Fabulous Fluid theme floats payment form paragraphs - FIXED